salaslopez/OnlineBakeryOrders/README.md

 # Online Bakery Orders project
-The main purpose of the application is helpinga baker to order supplies for the orders received by clients in the Bakery Shop.
+The main purpose of the application is to help a baker order supplies for the orders received by clients in the Bakery Shop.

 The tools used to develop this application were:
 - MongoDB
 - Mongoose
+- Heroku
 - EJS
 - JavaScript
 - GitPod